🍽️ Fish Guide

 SIGHI Food List

-Fish (freshly caught or frozen) & Histamine β€” What the evidence says
+Fish (freshly caught or frozen) & Histamine — What the evidence says

-Fresh fish is naturally safe and contains negligible amounts of histamine.
+Fresh fish is naturally low-risk and contains negligible amounts of histamine.
 In its living state, the amino acid histidine is present, but it only converts into histamine through bacterial enzyme activity after the fish dies.

 The critical factor is the cold chain.
-For fresh fish to maintain a Score 0, it must be gutted and either consumed immediately after catch or flash-frozen (Frozen at Sea β€” FAS) within minutes.
-This process stops the bacterial decarboxylation process before amines can form.
-If the fish is kept on ice but not frozen, histamine levels begin to rise incrementally every hour, moving the food from a safe category to a trigger.
+For fresh fish to remain low-risk, it generally needs to be gutted and either consumed shortly after catch or flash-frozen (Frozen at Sea, or FAS) within minutes.
+This process helps stop the bacterial decarboxylation process before amines can form.
+If the fish is kept on ice but not frozen, histamine levels tend to rise incrementally over time, gradually moving the food from a lower-risk category to a potential trigger.

 Does preparation change the risk?